 While there’s still research to be done, we’d highly recommend trying a terpene-rich option if you have the opportunity, and compare it to one without.

-If you’re looking for CBD Oil or extracts with terpenes, look no further!
+If you’re looking for CBD Oil in South Africa or extracts with terpenes, look no further!
 We’ve reviewed three so far, so if you’re interested, why not give one a shot:

 - Soulflower CBD Vape Juice (CBD e-juice for your electronic cigarette)